FluentLenium/FluentLenium/README.md

 FluentLenium lets you use the assertion framework you like, either [JUnit assertions](http://junit.sourceforge.net/javadoc/org/junit/Assert.html), [Hamcrest](http://hamcrest.org/JavaHamcrest/) or [AssertJ](http://joel-costigliola.github.io/assertj/).

+# Which version should I use ?

+Version 1 of FluentLenium is maintained for bug fixes only, but no new feature will be added anymore.

+To have the best experience, you should switch to FluentLenium 3 to get enhancements and new features (requires Selenium 3 and Java 8).

 # Quickstart with JUnit and AssertJ

 - Add dependencies to your `pom.xml`.